UTSA-ICS/sid-server/doc/source/setup.rst

     $ source .venv/bin/activate
     $ python

-You should then be able to `import keystone` from your Python shell without issue:
+You should then be able to `import sidserver` from your Python shell without issue:

 .. code-block:: python

-    >>> import keystone
+    >>> import sidserver
     >>>

 If you can import Keystone successfully, you should be ready to move on to